The Reckless Engineer

 I used to be an amateur photographer in the good old days when photographs were taken with a manual camera and developed in a dark room, but I have drifted away from it since everything became automatic and digital.

 I read and write to relax.
 I also watch a good number of DVDs and my favourite TV programs like Dexter, The Good Wife, and Criminal Minds.
 I love bodies of water.
-So in the evenings I go running by the sea or along the bank of a river depending on where I am.
+So in the evenings I go running by the sea or along the bank of a river depending on where I am.3.
+How did you choose the genres you write in?

 I love suspense.
 I like to combine it with thrilling action that requires my heroes and heroines to be firstly very resourceful and secondly, cerebral.
 And I love the big unexpected twist.